 What to expect at Peguyangan Waterfall – Blue Stairs Nusa Penida

-When we arrived at Peguyangan Waterfall Nusa Penida, we were confused because the man at the carpark told us we had to wear sarongs.
-After talking with him for a few minutes, he explained that at the end of the blue stairs there is a sacred spot which requires you to wear a traditional Indonesian sarong.
+When we arrived at Peguyangan Waterfall Nusa Penida, the man at the carpark told us we had to wear sarongs.
+He told us at the end of the blue stairs is a sacred spot which requires you to wear a traditional Indonesian sarong.

 After passing the main photo spot, we continued our descent.
-Before arriving, we had the impression that there would be a small waterfall at the end.
-Once we arrived at the bottom of the stairs, all we found was a small sacred spot for local ceremonies.
+Before arriving, we thought there would be a small waterfall at the end.
+Once we got to the bottom of the stairs, all we found was a small spot for local ceremonies.
 There were streams of water trickling into the water, although it was barely enough to call it a waterfall.
 We had previously seen photos of people sitting in a small rock pool overlooking the ocean, however this spot now has a ‘No Swimming’ sign.
 Unless you are curious, walking to the bottom of the blue stairs isn’t necessary.